lnlp/lowpower-workshop/README.md

 # lowpower-workshop
-This repository contains material for the Low-power workshop held at The Things Network / IoT Groningen meetups.
+This repository contains material used for the Low-power workshop held at The Things Network / IoT Groningen meetups.

-The workshop was held in Dutch therefore major parts of the material are in the Dutch language.
+The workshop was held in Dutch therefore some parts of the material are in the Dutch language.

+Included software projects use the PlatformIO IDE and Arduino framework.